djhaskin987/degasolv/docs/command-reference.rst

 | Version introduced          | 1.0.2                                 |
 +-----------------------------+---------------------------------------+

-Look for degasolv card files in this directory.
+Look for Degasolv card files in this directory.
 The directory will be recursively searched for files with the ``.dscard`` extension and their information will be added to the index.
 Default value is the present working directory (``.``).